Bank debt insurance jumps as funding worries linger

+BERLIN, Feb 8 German ground staff went on strike at Berlin's two airports on Wednesday, forcing the cancellation of 137 flights and delaying many more.

-LONDON Strains in funding markets for European banks drove the cost of insuring debt to record levels Tuesday, led by a rise for Italian banks as worries lingered that the euro zone debt crisis could spread.
+LONDON Aug 23 Strains in funding markets for European banks drove the cost of insuring debt to record levels on Tuesday, led by a rise for Italian banks as worries lingered that the euro zone debt crisis could spread.

 The Markit iTraxx senior financials index, covering 25 European banks and insurers, widened 15 basis points to 258, which Markit said was its widest ever level.

 European bank shares held steadier, however, unlike many recent trading days when shares have slumped when insurance costs widened.
-By 4:30 p.m.
-British time the DJ STOXX European bank index .SX7P was flat at 134 points, just above its two-year low of 132.8 from Friday.
+By 1530 GMT the DJ STOXX European bank index was flat at 134 points, just above its two-year low of 132.8 from Friday.

 A sharp deterioration in short-term dollar funding for European banks has raised fears of liquidity problems if it lasts through September, and prompted lenders to turn to the European Central Bank (ECB) for cash.